tinykings/blink/README.md

 When you run the script:

 - YouTube channel URLs are converted to RSS; `feeds.txt` is rewritten in a normalized format and annotated with channel names.
-- A simple `yt.log` is generated with channel IDs and names.

 ## Deploy